 They don’t demonstrate alignment with the NLP Presuppositions

 The kind of person described above is someone who says one thing and does another.
 They may even be good at some NLP skills, but they don’t earn your trust.
 NLP technicians are not aware of their deeper potential and/or appreciative of what connects us as human beings.
-This awareness is, however, clear to anyone who has mastered the NLP skills and lives in alignment with the NLP Presuppositions.
+NLP Courses is, however, clear to anyone who has mastered the NLP skills and lives in alignment with the NLP Presuppositions.